agateau/clyde/README.md

 You want to install the latest version of tools like ripgrep, fd or gh, but:

-- They are not available in your distribution, or the available versions are too old, and you don't want to mess up your system
+- They are not available in your distribution, or the available versions are too old, and you don't want to mess up your system.
 - You don't want to have to think about where to install them, add them to $PATH, make their man page available, make auto-completion work…
-- You don't want to remember how you installed them when it's time to update them
+- You don't want to remember how you installed them when it's time to update them.

-Maybe you don't have root access on the machine where you need these tools, so installing system packages is not an option.
+You don't have root access on the machine where you need these tools, so installing system packages is not an option.

-Maybe you want to pin the version of one tool.
+You want to pin the tool versions to create a reproducible platform.

-Maybe you are concerned about supply-chain attacks? (see Security section)
+You are concerned about supply-chain attacks? (see Security section)

+## Installation

+### Requirements

+For now Clyde requires these tools to be installed:

+- git: to download and update the Clyde store
+- curl: to download archives
+- tar: to unpack tar archives

+This requirement list might get smaller in the future if more features are implemented internally.

+### Installing Clyde

+To get started, you need to download the Clyde binary yourself: Clyde can update itself, but it needs to be installed manually first.
+You can either:

+- Get an archive from the [releases page](http://github.com/agateau/clyde/releases).

+- Build it yourself.
+Clyde is written in Rust, so if you have the Rust toolchain installed, then you can clone its source code and install it with `clyde install --path .`.

 ## Getting started

-1. Download a Clyde binary (Clyde can update itself, but it needs to be installed manually first)

-2. Run `clyde setup`
+1. Run `clyde setup`.

-3. Add the created activation script to your shell startup script
+2. Add the created activation script to your shell startup script.

-4. Restart your shell
+3. Restart your shell.

 You are now ready to use Clyde.
 Let's install ripgrep: